diws1/scripts/README.md

 <b>Note: </b>\
 To use this script, you can put in <b>/usr/local/bin/</b> directory.
-Then change permission of this script with:
+Then change permission of this script,for example:
 ```
-$ sudo chmod 755 /usr/local/bin/scriptname.sh
+$ sudo chmod 755 /usr/local/bin/battery.sh
 ```
-Then run script by typing <b>scriptname.sh</b> on your terminal, for example:
+Then run script by typing <b>scriptname.sh</b> on your terminal:
 ```
 $ battery.sh
 ```